-Attachments B-1 through B-4 consist of detailed maps showing the area near the special permit segments.
+Attachments B-1 through B-4 are pipeline route maps showing the special permit segments and special permit inspection areas.

-PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2020-0007 in the Federal Docket Management System located on the internet at www.regulations.gov.
+PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2019-0150 in the Federal Docket Management System located on the internet at www.regulations.gov.